 - Feeling overwhelmed;

 - Confusion and/or memory loss;

 - Negative thoughts that become intrusive or ruminative;

 - Feeling socially isolated.

-This is a less common occurrence and is considered the most severe of the post natal mood disorders.
-Symptoms of this mood disorder includes a bizarre pattern of thinking, hallucinations, at risk behaviours and an inappropriate response to the baby’s welfare in additions to the display of worrying interactions with other family members.
+This is a less common occurrence and is considered the most severe of the postnatal mood disorders.
+Symptoms of this mood disorder include a bizarre pattern of thinking, hallucinations, at-risk behaviours and an inappropriate response to the baby’s welfare in additions to the display of worrying interactions with other family members.
 This disorder requires a hospital stay to ensure the safety of mother and child.

 Post natal depression treatment with Louise Spencer

 Your psychological safety is a priority for Louise as she will work with you to reassure you that changes in your mood following childbirth are normal and treatable.
 Engaging with Louise to address issues relating to being a new parent will focus on symptom management, improving your understanding of your mood state and increasing your resilience.
 Louise will offer you a treatment program that focuses on your immediate needs in a secure and safe therapeutic environment which will ultimately restore your confidence as a parent and as a person.